 As Wildfires Continue To Spread In California, Its Governor Seeks Outside Help

-Wildfires ignited by nearly 12,000 lightning strikes over the past three days continue to spread havoc across a heatwave-baked California, with little relief in sight.
+Wildfires ignited by nearly 12,000 lightning strikes over the past three days continue to spread havoc across a heat wave-baked California, with little relief in sight.

 "Just a day ago, I announced that we are struggling to address the needs of suppressing some 376 fires in this state," Gov. Gavin Newsom said at a Friday news conference.
 "That number has grown to about 560 fires in the state of California.

-"Seven hundred and seventy one thousand acres has already been burned in the state of California, the equivalent to the size of the state of Rhode Island," the governor added.
+"Seven-hundred and seventy-one thousand acres has already been burned in the state of California, the equivalent to the size of the state of Rhode Island," the governor added.
 "We simply haven't seen anything like this in many, many years."

-Newsom pointed to two fires that have been blazing in Northern California as ranking among the 10 largest in the state's recorded history: the so-called LNU lightning complex burning in five wine-producing counties north and east of San Francisco covers 219,000 acres and is the 10th largest and 7% contained, while the SCU lightning complex is scorching 229,000 acres east of San Jose.
-It is the state's seventh largest recorded wildfire and only 10% contained.
+Newsom pointed to two fires that have been blazing in Northern California as ranking among the 10 largest in the state's recorded history: The so-called LNU Lightning Complex burning in five wine-producing counties north and east of San Francisco covers 219,000 acres and is the 10th largest and 7% contained, while the SCU Lightning Complex is scorching 229,000 acres east of San Jose.
+It is the state's seventh-largest recorded wildfire and 10% contained.

-Newsom said five people have died in the fires, while Reuters reports that "43 fire fighters and civilians have been injured, and over 500 homes and other structures destroyed."
+Newsom said five people have died in the fires, while Reuters reported that "43 fire fighters and civilians have been injured, and over 500 homes and other structures destroyed."

 "These fires again are stretching our resources, stretching our personnel," the governor lamented.
 "We have over 12,000 firefighters now actively working to suppress these larger complex fires."